Pratik-Kafle/FUTURE_DS_01/README.md

 ## Introduction
 Retail data is full of stories about customers, products, and performance.
 During my **Data Science & Analytics internship** at *FutureIntern*, I built this Power BI dashboard to explore Superstore sales data.
-The dashboard highlights three perspectives—Executive Summary, Product Insight, and Customer Insight—helping stakeholders quickly understand growth trends, regional performance, and customer behavior.
+The dashboard highlights three perspectives that are Executive Summary, Product Insight, and Customer Insight for helping stakeholders quickly understand growth trends, regional performance, and customer behavior.